notpolyglot/web-automation-prototype/README.md

 }
 ```

+## Example Use cases
+ - Fuzzing
+ - Credential stuffing
+ - Web scraping

-## Features planned to be implemented
+## Features planned to be implemented (unordered)

+ - Custom Lua libraries (currently using a package)
+ - Libraries for web scraping
  - Debugger with tools such as a HTML renderer
  - GUI made in Wails
  - PostgreSQL and SQLite3 database interfaces